ruthvik947/PremierLeagueNewWinners/readme.md

 #### Premier League New-Winner Python Script

-Python script that scrapes English Premier League match data for two seasons and determines a new winner.
+Python script that scrapes English Premier League match data for two seasons using Beautiful Soup and determines a new winner based on a very simple algorithm (explained below).

 Our champion basically becomes the team that beat the reigning champion.
 For example: